Yahweasel/libav.js/docs/TESTS.md

 New tests can be added by creating a file and adding it to suite.json.

-Each test is run as an `async function`, with `h` as the harness (defined in `tests/harness.js`).
+Each test is run as an `async function`, with `h` as the harness.
 The test should throw an exception to indicate failure.
 Tests can output for other reasons using `h.print` and/or `h.printErr`.

+## Test harness

+The test harness is defined in `harness.js` (pre-ES6) or `harness.mjs` (ES6),
+both of which are generated from `harness.in.js`.
+Other than whether ES6 modules are used, both versions are identical.

 ## Using libav.js